Jafar-Hussein/NewTodolist/README.md

 - **Significance**: GitHub Actions serves as the initial step to verify code quality before it's passed on to AWS services for deployment.
 - note that github actions is not meant to deploy to aws, it is only used to build and test the application before creating a pipline via aws to deploy the application to the cloud.
 ### CodeBuild
 - **Function**: CodeBuild takes the latest push from the GitHub repository and then builds the application according to the specifications defined in the buildspec file built into the codeBuild service.
+Here is the [BuildSpec](BuildSpec.md)
 - **Build Specification**: A build specification (buildspec.yml) defines the build process, including commands to install dependencies, build, and test the application.
 - **Compilation and Testing**: CodeBuild compiles the code, runs tests, and generates build artifacts to be used in the next step of the CI/CD process.